- 8 hours

-For other historical and artistic explorations in Siena, we recommend Introduction to Siena Tour and Siena Palio Tour.
-To continue exploring outside of Siena, we recommend taking a gander at Introduction to Lucca Tour and Introduction to Pisa Tour.
+For other historical and artistic explorations in Siena, we recommend our Introduction to Siena and Siena Palio tours.
+To continue exploring outside of Siena, we recommend taking a gander at our Introduction to Lucca and Introduction to Pisa tours.

 Are the lunch and tastings fees included in the price of the tour?